CEEMS API Server configuration skeleton

 - 2.12

-A sample full clusters config for Openstack is shown as below:
+A sample full clusters config for OpenStack is shown below:

 clusters: